 The Vaccinated Travel Lane (VTL) between Singapore and Malaysia allows for quarantine-free air travel!

-Here is what you need to know about the Singapore to Malaysia Vaccinated Travel Lane!
+Here is our latest guide on the Singapore to Malaysia Vaccinated Travel Lane!

 Singapore-Malaysia Vaccinated Travel Lane (VTL) Announced!